 |Political Party||politiskā ballīte|

 Latvian Party Structure

-The Latvian party structure began as a multi-party system, meaning no one party can typically win independently.
+The Latvian party structure began as a multi-party system, meaning no one party could typically win independently.
 Parties work together as a fractious coalition government.
-So, it is a part of Latvia culture that the government is often formed of a three to the four-party coalition.
+So, it is a part of Latvia culture that the government is often formed of a three to four-party coalition.

 There are more than 50 political parties in the Latvian system.
 Out of 50, Nine parties play a leading role.